 All sessions are friendly and sociable, and many of the regular Nordic walks finish in cafes/pubs for after walk refreshments, so why not come along and make some new friends along the way too!

-Tracy is an accredited NWUK Instructor and Business Partner for Nordic Walking Watford, and she will be delivering Learn to Nordic walk courses, as well as leading regular walks during the week, mainly during school term times.
+Tracy is an accredited NWUK Instructor and Business Partner for Nordic Walking Watford, and she will be delivering the Learn to Nordic walk courses, as well as leading regular walks during the week, mainly during school term times.

 Having had two children and several courses of treatment for Breast Cancer, I started 2015 at an all-time low in terms of fitness and wellbeing.
 I knew I wanted to get back into regular exercise but was struggling to find something that would work for me.
 I stumbled across Nordic Walking, liked the idea of exercising outdoors and booked my course… I was hooked!

 A little over a year later and I am fitter than I have been for a long time, four stone lighter and loving Nordic Walking!
 I now enjoy taking part in endurance walking and successfully completed the Iconic Race to the Stones – an epic 100k event – in July 2016, Race to the King and the Purbeck Marathon in 2017 and the Yorkshire Three Peaks in 2018.

 I firmly believe that Nordic Walking has something to offer everyone – from those who haven’t exercised for some time through to those who train regularly.
 As a Nordic Walk Instructor I aim to encourage and inspire people to get active through Nordic Walking and realise the many benefits it can bring.

 Our walks are always enjoyable, even on a rainy day, and the members of our group are very supportive and encouraging of each other.